 Complete certification is a multiyear process consisting of four separate tests.
 The first two are created for entry-level technicians while the other set of exams provide full certification along with senior-level status:

 - Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can add onto any education or training already completed.
 The Ready-to-Work certification is especially beneficial for recent graduates of trade programs.

 - HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to teach fundamental topics concerning full NATE certification.

 - Core and Specialty Certification – Once a technician has been in service for two or more years, they can achieve NATE certification.
-Participants will have to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC systems.
+Participants will need to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC systems.

 The American Society of Heating, Refrigerating and Air Conditioning Engineers was organized in 1894.
-ASHRAE and its members share research and education about HVAC systems with the intent to promote sustainability, energy efficiency and healthy indoor air quality.
+ASHRAE and its members offer research and education about HVAC systems with the intent to encourage sustainability, energy efficiency and healthy indoor air quality.
 Through their work, ASHRAE creates industry standards with federal recognition.
 These standards apply not only to HVAC equipment, but to the buildings themselves as well as their other systems.